lpzhang-code/Call-Centre/README.md

 ### REST API

 - API is a way of making data and functionality available to other programs across the internet, there are range of twilio APIs available allowing calls and messages to anyone in the world
-- REST API maps predefined set of URLs to resources which can be returned as HTML, JSON, images, etc; different kinds of HTTP requests (GET/POST/PUT/DELETE) can be made over the resource
+- REST API maps predefined set of URLs to resources which can be returned as HTML, JSON, images, etc; different kinds of HTTP requests (i.e. GET or POST) can be made over the resource
 - there are separate REST APIs for each of twilio's products, but they are accessed in roughly the same way

 **First Example**